nus-cs2103-AY1617S2/addressbook-level4/README.md

 <img src="docs/images/Ui.png" width="600"><br>

-* Tâche is a desktop Task Manager.
+* Tache is a desktop Task Manager.
 * It is a Java sample application intended for users to manage their to-do items and events in a systematic way.
 * It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).